The “No Time” Approach To Maximize Productivity

 1. Cognition Reinforcement

 During alone time, the brain goes into a higher level of cognition.
-This means that it has more access to the rational part of the brain, which allows for more effective thinking and problem-solving.
+This means it has more access to the brain's rational part, which allows for more effective thinking and problem-solving.

-It also allows the brain to make connections and bring different perspectives together, leading to deeper insights and understanding of the world.
+It also allows the brain to connect and bring different perspectives, leading to deeper insights and understanding of the world.
 [2]

-In short, solitude allows the brain to think more clearly, deeply, and broadly, which can have a tremendously positive impact on problem-solving and the ability to find deeper meaning and significance in life.
+In short, solitude allows the brain to think more clearly, deeply, and broadly, which can positively impact problem-solving and the ability to find deeper meaning and significance in life.

 2. Productivity Booster